Endre Bajcsy-Zsilinszky

-Endre Kálmán Bajcsy-Zsilinszky (Szarvas, June 6, 1886 – Sopronkőhida, December 24, 1944), was an influential Hungarian national radical politician and an important voice in the struggle against German expansion and military policy.
-Executed National Resistant by the Hungarist Arrow Cross Party.
+Endre Kálmán Bajcsy-Zsilinszky (June 6, 1886 – December 24, 1944) was an influential Hungarian national radical politician and an important voice in the struggle against German expansion and military policy.
+Endre was later executed for trying to launch an uprising following the establishment of the Arrow Cross Party government.

 Family history

 The Zsilinszky name first appeared in 1720, in the registry of the Evangelical church (Lutheran Church) of Békéscsaba, where his great grandfather, Mihály Zsilinszky, a well off peasant farmer and an elected judge of Slovak origin, lived.

 Endre's grandfather (born in 1838), and his father Dr. Endre Zsilinszky, were also born in Békéscsaba.
 In 1883, his father married Mária Bajcsy, the stepdaughter of János Vilim, a lawyer related to the Zsilinszky family.
 The young couple initially resided in Szarvas and the marriage produced four children; Endre, Gábor, Margit and Erzsébet and on June 6, 1886 he was christened Endre Kálmán in the local Lutheran Church.

-Youth and Education
+Youth and education

 Endre was a year old when his family moved from Szarvas to Békéscsaba, and he studied at the Gyula Andrássy High School, where, by academic excellence he rose above his peers.
 He regularly participated in the school's activities and chaired its self-improvement club.
 His prize winning compositions drew attention, and revealed his grasp of the social issues of the day.
 He excelled in each subject (Hungarian, Latin, Greek, German), and graduated with honours.
 This gained him a scholarship grant from the Lutheran Church diocese of Bánya.